OGcanviz/tutorial-introduction-to-NGINX/README.md

 In order for Kubernetes to start an NGINX instance with your **customized** request splitting configuration (instead of the default configuration), there are a number of steps we need to perform:

 1. We need to create a custom NGINX ```.conf``` configuration file.
-2. We need to make the custom NGINX configuration file readable to a Kubernetes pod by generating a ```ConfigMap``` object.
+2. We need to make the custom NGINX configuration file readable to a Kubernetes
+3.  by generating a ```ConfigMap``` object.
-3. We need to reference the NGINX configuration from our Pod and Deployment configuration files (written in Yaml format).
+3. We need to reference the NGINX configuration from our Deployment configuration files (written in Yaml format).
 3. We need to verify that the custom NGINX configuration file is successfully picked up by Kubernetes during deployment.

 First, we will generate a custom NGINX configuration file that serves our need.